salaboy/extending-k8s-with-spring-cloud/README.md

 Please feel free to create issues, ask questions or even send PRs if you want to collaborate to expand these examples.

-# TODOs
-@TODO: when we deploy a new service A we can create a new virtual service to expose on the Istio Gateway.
-@TODO: add mock route for apps/my-app/
-@TODO: create a branch for ap4k in service A
-@TODO: create a branch for jvm-operator
-@TODO: review operator2 branch logs.. cherry pick from operator branch
-@TODO: integrate with tekton pipelines
-@TODO: add KIND for testing the operator